Simon Verhoeven: Directing and screenwriting career

 Verhoeven belongs to the most bankable German film directors and screenwriters of the 2010s until today.
 His most successful film so far has been Welcome to Germany (Willkommen bei den Hartmanns), which became 2016's biggest domestic theatrical release in Germany with over 4 million tickets sold and a global box office of almost $50m.
 This comedy about the 2015 refugee crisis was screened at many international film festivals, and it won many German as well as international awards and nominations.

 After making a few short films and music videos in the late 1990s, Verhoeven's screenwriting and directing career started in 2001 with the buddy comedy 100 Pro.
 He followed up with his 2009 ensemble comedy Men in the City (Männerherzen), which sold over 2 million tickets at the domestic box office.
-This success sparked the equally successful sequel Men in the City 2 in 2011 (also written & directed by Verhoeven), as well as a number of international remakes in the Netherlands, Belgium, and other countries.
+This success sparked the equally successful sequel Men in the City 2 in 2011 (also written and directed by Verhoeven), as well as a number of international remakes in the Netherlands, Belgium, and other countries.

 With his first English-language feature film Friend Request (2014) starring Alycia Debnam Carrey, Verhoeven tried his hand in the horror genre.
 The film made a respectable $2m opening weekend gross at the US box office.
 Additionally the German production sold well at the international film markets and was screened in theaters worldwide.

 Returning to his homeland, Verhoeven landed a huge hit with his aforementioned political comedy Welcome to Germany (2016) that convinced audiences as well as critics world-wide.
-The film marks also a special collaboration, since Verhoeven directed his mother for the first time, the international screen & TV actress Senta Berger.
+The film marks also a special collaboration, since Verhoeven directed his mother for the first time, the international screen and TV actress Senta Berger.
 His film got adapted for the stage, premiering at the Akademietheater of the world-famous Viennese Burgtheater.
 Many travelling productions followed that tour the German-language stages until today.